reinarpg/reinarpg-auth/docs/API.md

     * `msal` - Generates an XSTS token using MSAL (Microsoft Authentication Library) which allows for user authentication only.
 Use this auth flow for custom Azure apps.
     * `sisu` - See [What does sisu flow do ?](#what-does-sisu-flow-do) for more info.
   * `password` (optional) If you specify this option, we use password based auth.
 Note this may be unreliable.
   * `authTitle` - The client ID for the service you are logging into.
 When using the `msal` flow, this is your custom Azure client token.
 When using `live`, this is the Windows Live SSO client ID - used when authenticating as a Windows app (such as a vanilla Minecraft client).
-For a list of titles, see `require('prismarine-auth').Titles` and FAQ section below for more info.
+For a list of titles, see `require('reinarpg-auth').Titles` and FAQ section below for more info.
 (Required if using `sisu` or `live` flow, on `msal` flow we fallback to a default client ID.)
   * `deviceType` (optional) if specifying an authTitle, the device type to auth as.
 For example, `Win32`, `iOS`, `Android`, `Nintendo`
   * `forceRefresh` (optional) boolean - Clear all cached tokens for the specified `username` to get new ones on subsequent token requests
 * `codeCallback` (optional) The callback to call when doing device code auth.
 Otherwise, the code will be logged to the console.